 The 10 Key Elements of World-Building

-These are the ten elements you’ll need to bring your fictional world to life! (with examples from Dan Simmons’ Hyperion Cantos.)
+These are the ten elements you’ll need in order to bring your fictional world to life! (with examples from Dan Simmons’ Hyperion Cantos.)

 When creating fictional religions and philosophies use real-world inspiration.
 Look to real religions and philosophies as a jumping-off point.
 Add myths or traditions to real religion.
 Combine the characteristics of two existing philosophies.
 Don’t, however, copy and paste an existing religion or philosophy into your story.
 Change them enough to make them your own creation.